The Seven Moons of Maali Almeida

 The Seven Moons of Maali Almeida is a 2022 novel by Sri Lankan author Shehan Karunatilaka and winner of the 2022 Booker Prize.
 The Seven Moons of Maali Almeida was published on 4 August 2022 by the small independent London publisher Sort of Books (ISBN 978-1908745903).
 An earlier version of the novel was originally published in the Indian subcontinent as Chats with the Dead in 2020.

 Summary

 The novel is set in Sri Lanka in the 1980s, and written in the second person.
-The central character, Maali Almeida, is a dead photographer who sets out to solve the mystery of his own death and is given one week ("seven moons") during which he can travel between the afterlife and the real world.
-In this time, he hopes to retrieve a set of photographs, stored under a bed, and to persuade his friends to share them widely to expose the brutalities of the Sri Lankan Civil War.
+The central character, Maali Almeida, is a dead "photographer, gambler and slut" who sets out to solve the mystery of his own death and who is accorded one week ("seven moons") in a sort of limbo populated by innumerable ghosts holding onto their memory and their contact with the world, before having to either pass into "The Light" and reincarnation or remain in the "In Between".
+In this time, he hopes to help his friends retrieve and expose his photographs, which show government complicity in the brutality of the Sri Lankan Civil War.